 Etienne Lavigne was born in Montréal, Québec and trained at L'École supérieure de ballet du Québec in Montréal, San Francisco Ballet School in California and National Ballet of Cuba.
-He joined The National Ballet of Canada in 1997 and was promoted to Principal Character Artist in 2015.
+He joined The National Ballet of Canada in 1997, became a Principal Character Artist in 2015 and a Guest Principal Character Artist in 2020.

 “If anyone dominated the evening it was Etienne Lavigne, not only dancing superbly throughout – and Kudelka's Swan Lake gives a lot of the heavy lifting to Rothbart – but injecting the role with palpable malice.”